timplourde/kolint/README.md

 var kolint = new KOLint();

-// or, to override default settings var kolint = new KOLint({
+    // or, to override default settings
+    var kolint = new KOLint({
         "abspecific":       false,
         "nodom":            true,
         "subscribeself":    true
     });

-// to validate a string
+// to validate a string...
-kolint.validateString(str); // returns an array or errors
+var errors = kolint.validateString(str);

-// to validate a file
+// to validate a file...
+kolint.validateFile(path, callback);

-kolint.validateFile(path, callback); // callback passed an array of errors
+// The callback is passed two arguments: `(error, lintErrors)`, where `lintErrors` is the array of lint errors
 ```

+## Contributing

+Run `npm install` to download the modules you need.

+Run `grunt` to build, jshint and run tests.
+See the `Gruntfile.js` for more info.

+The `tests\samples` directory contains sample JS files.
+The `make-ast-files` grunt task converts these into AST format and puts them in `tests\samples\ast` to simplify writing rules.

+To run the CLI without linking: `node src/cli.js path/to/file.js`